Radiance software - physically based light simulation

 ).

-links and talks on Radiance and BRTF/BSDF data
+links and talks on my Radiance and BRDF/BSDF data, models and measurements

 -